Non-perturbative methods for false vacuum decay: Conclusion

 Importantly, the techniques introduced here can be applied to strongly interacting theories.
 A key strength of functional renormalization is its ability to non-perturbatively treat large couplings and interpolate between IR and UV pictures of theories with composite scalars.
 The Polyakov-loop enhanced quark meson model (PQM) \cite{Fukushima:2003fw} has a natural implementation in the FRG \cite{Braun:2009gm,Skokov:2010wb,Herbst:2010rf,Skokov:2010uh,Schaefer:1999em,Bohr:2000gp,Herbst:2013ail}, and the techniques derived in this work may be extended to this model.
 Future work along this direction will be aimed at studying (thermal) phase transitions occurring in strongly coupled models of dark matter (e.g.~\cite{Hochberg:2014kqa,Tsumura:2017knk,Aoki:2017aws,Bai:2018dxf,Helmboldt:2019pan,Hall:2019rld}), models with heavy axions~\cite{Croon:2019iuh} and QCD baryogenesis~\cite{Ipek:2018lhm,Croon:2019ugf}.
-In these models, QSEA is the first step towards reliable predictions of the stochastic gravitational wave background from the early Universe.
+In these models, QSEA is the first step towards reliable predictions of the stochastic gravitational wave background from the early universe.

-The authors are grateful to Rachel Houtz and Peter Millington for useful conversations and Oli Gould and Mark Hindmarsh for feedback on the manuscript.
+\acknowledgments The authors are grateful to Rachel Houtz and Peter Millington for useful conversations and Oli Gould and Mark Hindmarsh for feedback on the manuscript.
 T\acro{RIUMF} receives federal funding via a contribution agreement with the National Research Council Canada.
 The work of EH was supported by the NSF GRFP.
 DC and EH thank the Aspen Center for Physics, supported by NSF grant PHY-1607611, for (virtual) hospitality during the completion of this paper, and all participants of the workshop ``A Rainbow of Dark Sectors" for important work and stimulating conversations.
-The work of HM was supported in part by the DOE under grant DE-AC02-05CH11231, in part by the NSF grant PHY-1915314, by the JSPS Grant-in-Aid for Scientific Research JP20K03942, MEXT Grant-in-Aid for Transformative Research Areas (A) JP20H05850, JP20A203, by WPI, MEXT, Japan, and Hamamatsu Photonics, K.K.
+The work of HM was supported in part by the DOE under grant DE-AC02-05CH11231, in part by the NSF grant PHY-1915314, PHY-2210390, by the JSPS Grant-in-Aid for Scientific Research JP20K03942, MEXT Grant-in-Aid for Transformative Research Areas (A) JP20H05850, JP20A203, by WPI, MEXT, Japan, Beyond AI Institute at the University of Tokyo, and Hamamatsu Photonics, K.K.